 1. Membership of the AfAA is open to African and Africa-related arbitral institutions, initiatives, and dispute-resolution specialists, both individual and corporate.

 2. Members should in any event be:

 (a) Law Firms, Arbitral institutions or initiatives registered, operating or resident in Africa; or

-(b) Initiatives or individuals with a bona fide interest in the promotion of international arbitration in Africa (regardless of where they are registered or resident).
+(b) Initiatives or individuals with a bona fide interest in the promotion of Africans in international arbitration and the promotion of international arbitration in Africa (regardless of where they are registered or resident).

 3. Admission to membership shall be as follows:

 (a) The Secretary General shall review applications and admit new Members taking into account the provisions of the Constitution and any guidelines issued by the Board of Directors;

 (b) Application for membership shall be via an on-line application form.